smrkarkii/CEP/README.md

 ---

-## Un-Clear API parameters
+## Potentially-Ambiguous API parameters
-collection_name: str
+- `collection_name`: `str`
  - it is name of collection to store data to
  - could be any string, just remember to use the same string while adding data and fetching data

-metadata: dict
+- `metadata`: `dict`
   - it is metadata to store with data
   - could be any dictionary, just remember to use the same dictionary while adding data and fetching data

- e.g. we can give the creators information while adding information and filter from anomg entries with matching creators metadata e.g. give metadata: `{"author": "Anon", "date": "2025-04-12"}` while adding data and you can filter by same metadata while querying llm
+  - e.g. we can give the creators information while adding information and filter from anomg entries with matching creators metadata
+  - e.g. give metadata: `{"author": "Anon", "date": "2025-04-12"}` while adding data and you can filter by same metadata while querying llm

- - Avoid Checking `Send empty value` checkmark from fastapi `/docs`, if you are giving no image file as input because checking it is giving string value but backend expects File.
+ - Avoid Checking `Send empty value` checkmark from fastapi `/docs`, if you are giving no image file as input because checking it gives string value but backend expects File.
 This is the actual error string: "Value error, Expected UploadFile, received: <class 'str'>"

 ## 📚 References